-Ghijzels work is interesting because on the one hand his office buildings and a church were built in an Art Deco style but he also built many schools, houses, hospitals and even a swimming pool relating to everyday life in a pure and beautiful form with the use of materials in tune with the climate and culture of Indonesia.
+Ghijzels work is interesting because on the one hand his office buildings and a church were built in an Art Deco style but he also built many schools, houses, hospitals and even a swimming pool relating to everyday life in a pure and beautiful form with the use of materials attuned to the climate and culture of Indonesia.
 A journalist writing in the Dutch East Indies newspaper De Indische Courant on December 16, 1925 described Ghijzels work as reflecting the creed: Eenvoud is de kortste weg naar schoonheid or “Simplicity is the shortest path to beauty”.
 This became the title of a book about F.J.L.
 Ghijzels that was the project of his grandson Ir R.Watse Heringa who inherited not only Ghijzels architectural archive in the form of his photographs and architectural plans but also a collection of hundreds of pages of letters from Ghijzels to his wife where he discusses the buildings at the time he was designing and constructing them, the problems, the people involved and what he was attempting to do.

 It was the first major book written about one of the leading modern twentieth century architects of the Netherlands Indies.
-It has been followed by several other books about the other chief architects of that period such as Maclaine Pont, Thomas Karstens and Schoemaker providing valuable new information and insights into the buildings and architectural styles of the period before the Second World War.
+It has been followed by several other books about the other chief architects of that period such as Maclaine Pont, Thomas Karstens and Charles Wolff Schoemaker providing valuable new information and insights into the buildings and architectural styles of the period before the Second World War.
 A major book is at present being prepared by Obbe Norbruis about leading architects of the Netherlands Indies.

 In describing his grandfather, F.J.L.
 Ghijzels, Watse Heringa comments nostalgically, “My grandfather was a very sweet man.
 He passed away when I was six years old but I often had bronchitis when I was little and my grandfather used to sit beside me as I sat in bed drawing pictures.
 He was my role model and my best friend and then one day he was suddenly gone…